Island County Superior Court: Responding to Protection Order

 How to Respond to a Domestic Violence Protection Order in Island County

-A Domestic Violence Protection Order (DVPO) is a civil court order meant to provide protection to someone who claims they have experienced domestic violence or fear future harm.
+A Domestic Violence Protection Order (DVPO) is a civil court order meant to protect someone who claims they have experienced domestic violence or fear future harm.

-When a petition is filed, the court may issue temporary restrictions until a hearing takes place.
+When a petition is filed, the court may issue a temporary restraining order.
 At that hearing, a judge reviews information from both sides before deciding whether to grant a longer-term protection order.

 If you have been served with a DVPO petition, you have the right to submit a written response and present your side of the situation.